junh1024/Reaper-Surround/README.md

 ---
 A collection of mostly surround JSFX for the REAPER DAW ( www.reaper.fm ).
 These are JSFX so **[CLICK HERE TO DOWNLOAD ZIP](https://github.com/junh1024/Reaper-Surround/archive/master.zip)** & extract ALL of the zip into your Reaper EFFECTS folder.

+You can find the containing folder in REAPER by going **Options > Show REAPER resource path**.
+Alternatively, the direct paths:

+Windows:

-- REAPER/Installdata/Effects (for normal install)
+- C:/Users/USERNAME/AppData/Roaming/REAPER/Effects (for normal install)
 - REAPER/Effects (for portable install)

+Mac:

+- HOMEFOLDER/Library/Application Support/REAPER/Effects

-It is advised to ENABLE "options > show in FX list > JSFX filename" as I refer to them by name.
+It is advised to ENABLE **"options > show in FX list > JSFX filename"** in your FX browser, as I refer to them by name.
 Bugs/suggestions?
-File an [issue](https://github.com/junh1024/Reaper-Surround/issues) ,  or contact me on [twitter](https://twitter.com/junh1024/) / [reddit](https://old.reddit.com/user/junh1024) .
+File an [issue](https://github.com/junh1024/Reaper-Surround/issues) ,  or contact me on [twitter](https://twitter.com/junh1024/) .

 Donations
 ---